KOTOR-Community-Portal/mod-builds/content/k2/full_mobile.md

 It is critical to ensure that you only have **ONE** installation of KOTOR on your device before beginning the installation process.
 If you have multiple installations, or even just two game executables in different locations, mod installers which are set up to auto-detect your game's installation directory *will* misidentify which one is correct and install the mods wherever they please, probably spiking your whole install in the process.
 This is particularly important for installing the mobile builds, as I imagine many users will have a PC version of the game installed on the same computer which they are using to set up the mobile builds!
 For the sake of stability: if you have a copy of KOTOR 2 installed on your device already, compress it to an archive using a program like WinRAR or 7zip, and delete the loose files left over.
 Then, when the install process is completed, extract the archive where the previous install was located and your local game will be preserved.

 Do not, under **ANY CIRCUMSTANCES**, run a TSLPatcher or HoloPatcher executable from within a file archive (IE a compressed file like a .rar, .zip, .7z, etc).
 You *must* extract all archives before installing mod content, or running an executable.
 Failure to extract before installing will break your game.
-Also, ensure you don't extract all the mods to the exact same folder.
-If, for example, you extract every single mod to a folder called "KOTOR Mods" and run the executable each time, each time you extract you'll be overwriting critical data from the previous mods.
+Also, ensure you don't extract installer-based mods to the same folder.
+If, for example, you extract every single mod to a folder called "KOTOR Mods", each time you extract you'll be overwriting critical data from the previous mods.
 Make sure each installer-based mod is extracted to its own folder before running the installer.

 Please also bear in mind: if you are asked to direct a TSLPatcher executable to a folder to begin install, that folder should ALWAYS be your 'dummy directory', the folder which contains the KOTOR 2 editable executable, which you will put together during the TSLRCM installation step.
 For mods that are NOT installed with the TSLPatcher, *unless otherwise noted* their loose-file contents are placed directly in the Override directory.
 Unless you are following specific instructions (the mod author's or my own) that state otherwise, you should not be placing files directly in the dummy directory.
 You should *never* have any subfolders inside the Modules or Override folders within the dummy directory.

 As a final note, be aware that the TSLPatcher executable utilized in the installation process of many of these mods (frustratingly) does not always function on multi-monitor setups.
 If you have more than one monitor on the system which you're using to install mods, you may need to disable your second while installing.

-### Known Bugs

-* There are significant camera angle errors in the scene where Carth is on the *Sojourn*'s bridge approaching Telos to engage the *Ravager*.
-We currently don't know why this is and are looking into it actively.
-The scene still plays properly, including audible dialogue, the camera simply doesn't face the proper direction when doing so.

 ### Mac OS Users